MichaelMatley/IOS-Widgets/README.md

 Crafted by [Michael](https://github.com/michaelmatley)

-If you like any of the widgets and want to support more, please do so on Patreon [![Patreon](https://img.shields.io/badge/Support-Patreon-ff424d?logo=patreon&logoColor=white)](https://www.patreon.com/VeritasExMachina?utm_campaign=creatorshare_creator)
+Thank you for reading this far and if you like any of the widgets and want to support more, please do so here:
+[![Patreon](https://img.shields.io/badge/Support-Patreon-ff424d?logo=patreon&logoColor=white)](https://www.patreon.com/VeritasExMachina?utm_campaign=creatorshare_creator)